A Whirlwind Tour of Swift Concurrency

 Hopefully, this post has shed some light on to some key benefits of Swift Concurrency and why we ought to adopt this model as we build insanely great apps.

 How did I do?
 Did I miss anything, or could I have explained something better?
-I’d love to hear your thoughts—reach out to me on X at @stphndxn!
+I’d love to hear your thoughts—reach out to me on X at @stphndxn or get in touch!